 - Vantage Store: Write the output to a Live Store.
-Select any available Live Store from the drop down list.
+Select an available Live Store from the menu.

 Telestream recommends creating a Live Store in Vantage and using it as the output location for efficient Capture operations.
-See Capture User Guide > Using Live Stores for Capturing Files for details.
+See Live Capture User Guide > Using Live Stores for Capturing Files for details.